 Melissa Rhodes ’10 MEd ’12 calls her journey at Converse a “whirlwind”…and one of the best decisions of her life.
-She enrolled in The Converse II program 9 years ago; today she is an award-winning drama teacher, novelist and doctoral candidate with her first article due to be published in winter 2017.
+She enrolled in the Converse II program; today she is an award-winning drama teacher, novelist and doctoral candidate with her first article due to be published in winter 2017.

 The Converse II program is a unique opportunity for women 24 and older to earn their undergraduate degree with discounted tuition, a streamlined application experience and all the academic benefits of traditional undergrads.